|Guide||♦||6 Triplogs||0 Topics|

 The Isis-Cheops Saddle route is an important route used to connect the Utah Flats Route to the Trinity Canyon complex, allowing backpackers to link up with routes that go further west off-trail on the north side of the river.
 A few may hike this route only to the saddle from Utah Flats.

 I'm not sure if Harvey Butchart went the way I will show this route, I know he made it to the Saddle via the Utah Flats route, but the maps I've found seem to show him generally contouring to the south of Cheops to get to Trinity.
-I believe George Steck was the one who popularized this route, which (I have read) is better than the Cheops end-around alternative.
+I believe George Steck was the one who popularized this route, which (I have read) is better than the Cheops' end-around alternative.
 (I may be mistaken on this w/respect to Butchart going this way.)

-The trail contours west towards a talus pile beneath the saddle, which it will ascend about 150 feet, contour north/east on a ledge, and then switchback a ways up to get above the cliffs and onto the level of the saddle itself.
+The trail contours west towards a talus pile beneath the saddle, which it will ascend about 150 feet, contour north/east on a ledge, and then switchback a way up to get above the cliffs and onto the level of the saddle itself.
 As you approach the saddle from the north, the trail is well-defined and mostly free of vegetation.
 Grab your hat before you step out onto the saddle as you may lose it otherwise.

-From here one can use several routes within the Trinity Complex to travel further west in the canyon.
+One can use several routes within the Trinity Complex to travel further west in the canyon.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.